 In the 20th century, chemicals such as DDT brought resounding success, but not without harming other animals such as birds and mammals, and damaging entire biotopes.
 Rachel Carson described these correlations in her book, Silent Spring, published in 1962.
 It is considered the birth of the modern environmental movement.
 Nonetheless, agroindustry spent huge sums to agitate against the scientific findings contained in this book - an interesting parallel to the current debate on climate change.
 Insects have affected humanity in profound ways, and vice versa.
 This community of fate will continue into the future.
 By destroying habitats and through climate change, we humans are now in a position to drive many insect species to extinction.
-The consequences for mankind are serious, both because of the ecological imbalances this would cause, and through the loss of as-yet unknown biological indirectly/possibly caused by insects volcanic, amphibian, fungal causes substances and insect characteristics that future generations might be able to use.
+The consequences for mankind are serious, both because of the ecological imbalances this would cause, and through the loss of as-yet unknown biological The Colorado potato beetle was the most significant threat to Europe's food supply in the 20th century.
+It has since reached Kamchatka, in the Russian Far East Biblical plagues are today often explained as being the result of unstable ecological conditions.
+With their short lifecycles and rapid generational turnover, insects can adapt quickly substances and insect characteristics that future generations might be able to use.
 But the adaptability and resilience of many insects are enormous: they can withstand high doses of radiation and develop tolerance to just about any type of poison.
 It is likely that when our long, shared success story reaches its final chapter, it will be the insects that evolve into the future - not us.